 Beauty and the Beak: A Bald Eagle Rescue Story

 When a bullet took her upper beak, Beauty the bald eagle would have starved.
-3D printing and a dedicated caregiver changed all that.
+A dedicated caregiver and 3D printing changed all that.

 An injured bird is always difficult to see.
 Dragging wings, broken legs… it’s just so distressing to see these injured earthbound creatures, knowing they long to soar in the sky.
 When Beauty the bald eagle was injured, though, it wasn’t her wing or leg that took the blow.
 Instead, a poacher’s bullet cost her most of her upper beak, a devastating injury that left her unable to eat or drink.
 It would have meant certain death, but Beauty’s life took a fortunate turn.